Published:

 Have Questions or Need a Home Loan?

 If you have questions about our mortgage programs for first time home buyers, we’d love to help.
-Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington, and we offer mortgage programs to borrowers in the entire state, as well as Oregon, Colorado, and Idaho.
-Please contact us if you have mortgage-related questions.
+Sammamish Mortgage is a local, family-owned company based in Bellevue, WA, and we offer mortgage programs to borrowers in the entire state, as well as Oregon, Colorado, Idaho, and California.
+Visit our website to get an instant rate quote or to use our mortgage calculator.
+Please contact us if you have mortgage-related questions or want to get pre-approved for a mortgage.